 - Consider the possibility of mentoring a young person in your community who is separated from his or her mother or father and who desperately needs the influence of older, wiser, and more experienced Christian friends.

 - Take up a hobby or recreational activity (for example, golf) that the two of you can learn to enjoy together.

-If you feel you need professional assistance, our staff would be happy to provide you with referrals to qualified marriage and family therapists in your locality who specialize in this area.
+If you feel you need professional assistance, call us.
+Our Counseling department would be happy to provide you with referrals to qualified marriage and family therapists in your locality who specialize in this area.
 They would also consider it a privilege to discuss your situation with you over the phone.
-You can contact our Counseling Department for a free consultation at this number.

-Gary Smalley explains how to increase love, respect and affection for those in our family, and shares how to regain lost respect.
+When You Lose Respect for Your Spouse: Gary Smalley explains how to increase love, respect, and affection for those in our family.

 Keeping Romance Alive